stwalsh4118/phanes/docs/api-specs/infrastructure/infrastructure-api.md

     // Enabled determines whether to install and configure Tailscale.
     Enabled bool `yaml:"enabled"`
     // AuthKey is the Tailscale auth key for authentication (must start with "tskey-").
+    // Required unless SkipAuth is true.
     AuthKey string `yaml:"auth_key"`
+    // SkipAuth allows manual authentication after installation.
+    // When true, the module will install Tailscale but skip automatic authentication,
+    // allowing you to manually run "tailscale up" to authenticate via browser.
+    SkipAuth bool `yaml:"skip_auth"`
 }
 ```